alecramsay/baseline/notes/states.md

 - MD
 - MN
 - MO
+- MS
+- NE

 - NJ
+- NM
+- NV
+- OK
 - OH
 - PA
+- SC
 - TN
 - TX
 - UT
 - WI

-- LA: 4/24/23
-- MI: 4/24/23.
-- NV
-- WA: TODO

-## Category 3
+## Category 2

-Some water-only precincts & connectivity issues:
+Connectivity issues:

 - NY: "There are 2 disconnected components.
 There is 1 island with id: 36061000084." (effectively almost equal populations)

-## Category 4
+## Category 3

 Special cases for one reason or another (all almost exactly equal populations):

-- CA: Uses tracts & BGs, has water-only precincts & connectivity issues:
+- CA: Uses tracts & BGs and has connectivity issues
 - OR: Uses BGs instead of VTDs
 - FL: Some missing xy data